 If you are still convinced to buy a free VPN, before downloading any VPN check out Tunnelbear.

 Free VPNs in China

 It’s one thing to make a VPN work in the United State or Europe, but it’s another thing to make it work in China (or another country with internet restrictions).
-In China, the difference between good VPNs and others is very obvious, as for a VPN to offer good service in China, it is essential for it to have good servers and good encryption protocols.
+In China, the difference between good VPNs and others is very obvious, as for a VPN to offer good service, it needs to have good servers and good encryption protocols.

-If you are in China or another country where there are internet restrictions and you are using a free VPN, you will have realized that it is torture every time you want to look up something on the internet.
+If you are in China or another country where there are internet restrictions and you are using a free VPN, you will have realized that often it is torture every time you want to look up something on the internet.
 Do yourself a favor and invest 8 USD per month for a good VPN and stop losing time every time that you connect to the internet.